This page uses javascript to help render elements, if you have problems please enable javascript.

 Take this asynchronous workshop at your own pace.
 Learn some of the promises and perils of AI chatbots, explore ways to support critical thinking about AI in class, and draft your own in-class AI-infused activity for feedback.

-Reduce Grading Time with Rubrics
+Reduce Grading Time with Formative Feedback Strategies

 Facilitated by Alison Marzocchi